Jamsek-m/rest-utils-lib/README.md

 #### Forbidden & Unauthorized exception

-Return 401 or 403 if user lacks proper permissions.
+Return 401 or 403, if user lacks proper permissions.

 #### Not Found exception

-Thrown when requested entity does not exists and returns 404.
-It also provides overloaded constructor to easily describe to user what is missing.
+Thrown when requested entity does not exist and returns 404.
+It also provides an overloaded constructor to easily describe to user what is missing.